 You’ll need to first determine your goals for the new site – are you starting a new blog and looking to build traffic?
 Are you selling a new product or offering a workshop?

 Understanding these goals and getting buy-in from your team (or collaborators) will help you map out where you want to go with your content.

 Getting to Work

-Once you know what you’re looking to launch or refresh on your site, you can start planning out your pages and assign who is responsible for each page or task.
-Our template makes it easy to keep track of the many moving parts of the website and who will be handling those specific parts.
+Once you know what you’re looking to launch or refresh on your site, you can start planning out your pages.
+You can also assign who is responsible for each page or task.
+Our simple project plan template makes it easy to keep track of the many moving parts of the website and who will be handling those specific parts.

 Along the top portion of the template, you’ll see a row to indicate who is responsible for each part of the project, whether it’s the title of a web page or creating an image.